Dre Campbell Farm

 Plant Diseases

-Thyme can also be susceptible to a few diseases that may affect the plant’s health and growth.
+Thyme is also susceptible to a few diseases that affect the plant’s health and growth.
 The most common are root rot, gray mold, and Alternaria blight.

 By providing thyme with ideal growing conditions, inspecting it regularly for signs of disease or pests, and taking prompt action, you can avoid the most common issues and keep your plant thriving.